kt3k/remarker/README.md

 - `source` is the source markdown filename.
 Default is `slides.md`.
 - `title` is the page title of the slides.
 Default is an empty string.
 - `css` is css text you want to add to slides' html page.
+- `cssFiles` is the list of additional stylesheet files (URL or the file path relative to your current working director) you want to add to slides' html page.
+If you provide file paths, these files are copied/served statically.
+Default is an empty array.

 ## Advanced options

 - `assets` is the list of assets directory.
 These directories are copied/served statically.
+- `scriptFiles` is the list of additional JavaScript files (URL or the file path relative to your current working director) appended after the remark.js.
+If you provide file paths, these files are copied/served statically.
+Default is an empty array.
-- `script` is additional JavaScript appended after the remark.js.
+- `script` is additional JavaScript code appended after the remark.js and `scriptFiles`.
 Default is an empty string.
 - `remarkConfig` is the config object which is passed to remark.create(options).
 Default is an empty object.
   - See [the remark source code](https://github.com/gnab/remark/blob/develop/src/remark/models/slideshow.js#L41-L48) for what option is available.
 - `remarkPath` is the path to remark.js.
 This replaces the original remark.js with specified one.